Skip to main content

 An adapter is a simple piece of code that:

-1. Takes a user’s wallet address as input
+1. Takes a user’s account identifier as input

 2. Queries your project’s existing points API